2025 NWSL Challenge Cup

 The 2025 NWSL Challenge Cup, known as the Unwell Hydration x 2025 NWSL Challenge Cup for sponsorship reasons, was the sixth edition of the NWSL Challenge Cup, a women's soccer competition organized by the National Women's Soccer League (NWSL).
 The match was the second Challenge Cup to be played in the super cup format as a one-off game.
-It featured Orlando Pride, champions of the 2024 National Women's Soccer League, and Washington Spirit.
+It featured the Orlando Pride, champions of the 2024 National Women's Soccer League, and the Washington Spirit.
 The match was played on March 7, 2025, and hosted by the Orlando Pride at Inter&Co Stadium in Orlando, Florida.
+Washington won on penalties after a 1–1 draw in regulation time.